Best Time for Manaslu Circuit with Tsum Valley Trek

 How long is the Manaslu Circuit with Tsum Valley Trek Trek?

-The trek is 21 days long, including days of trekking, acclimatization, and travel.
+The trek is 21 days long, including trekking, acclimatization, and travel.

 Are professional guides required for the trek?